AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

    ![](https://web-cdn.agora.io/docs-files/1638868741690)

 8. Now you have created an Agora app token server on your local machine.
-To retrieve an Agora app token from your token server, open http://localhost:8090/chat/app/token in your broswer.
+The server returns an Agora app token on GET requests.
+To test this, paste http://localhost:8090/chat/app/token in your broswer.

    You see an Agora app token that resembles: